 We followed the ingredients to an Oakland Unified School District central kitchen, where they were cooked, mixed and packaged for distribution to schools.
 Finally, we witnessed the meal reach its ultimate destination: the bellies of the students at Hoover Elementary.

-- Amount of Oakland public school students that qualify for free or reduced-price lunch.
+- 67% Percentage of Oakland public school students who qualify for free or reduced-price lunch.

-- Amount of yearly budget OUSD Nutrition Services spends on food.
+- 47%: Percentage of yearly budget OUSD Nutrition Services spends on food.

-- Number of stops the pasta in “Pasta w/ Meat Sauce,” an item on the OUSD menu, makes on its way from field to table.
-See Full Story.
+- 7: Number of stops the pasta in “Pasta w/ Meat Sauce,” an item on the OUSD menu, makes on its way from field to table.